bsycorp/inkfish/README.md

 The next step would be to start the proxy in a cloud environment where you can use instance metadata instead of "hard coded" proxy credentials.

+## How to run

+Three distribution mechanisms are offered:

+* Standard docker: `bsycorp/inkfish:x.y.z`.
+This is about 30MB and based on minideb.
+* Slim docker: `bsycorp/inkfish:x.y.z-slim`.
+A container with only the static Linux binary.
+* Linux static binary: You can download this from the (releases page)[https://github.com/bsycorp/inkfish/releases].

+If you use the `slim` image, you will need to mount SSL certificates from your host into the container.

 ## Command-line arguments

 ```